actiontech/dtle/docs/CONFIGURATION.md

 region:Name of the region the Udup agent will be a member of.
 By default this value is set to "global". datacenter:The name of the datacenter this Udup agent is a member of.
-By default this is set to "dc1". server:Enable server mode for the agent. http_addr:The `address` and port of the Udup HTTP agent bind_addr:The address the agent will bind to for all of its various network services. start_join:Address of an agent to join at start time.
+By default this is set to "dc1". bind_addr:The address the agent will bind to for all of its various network services.
 rpc_port:

+## Server Configuration

+The following config parameters are available for Server:

+server:Enable server mode for the agent. http_addr:The `address` and port of the Udup HTTP agent

+## Client Configuration

+The following config parameters are available for Client:

+join:Address of an agent to join at start time.

 ## Nats Configuration